EyasuTeshome/shifttracker/job-search/update-your-application-materials-based-on-final-sweep-feedback.md

 ## What is the final sweep?

-In the last module, you went through and updated your application projects and submitted them to your career coach.
-Then you received feedback from your coach via a Zendesk message.
-Now you should take some time to make any changes to them based on feedback your coach shared.
+In the last module, you updated your application projects and submitted them to your career coach.
+By now, you should have received feedback from your coach through the Student Dashboard.
+If you haven't done so already, you should take some time now to make any changes to them based on feedback your coach shared.

-**NOTE** - If you did not receive feedback from your coach via Zendesk e-mail, please reach out to your coach and let them know, so they can get you feedback as soon as possible.
-Be sure to search your e-mail inbox first, using the keyword "Final Sweep" as the message may have gotten lost.
+**NOTE** - To access your coach's comments on the Final Sweep, click on the "Professional Skills Feedback" link that appreas in the Dashboard's menu.
+If you have not received feedback yet, please reach out to your coach and let them know, so they can send it as soon as possible.

 ### Why is the final sweep important?